sammymarks/Zelda-RPG/README.md

 - Wireframe is linked here - https://www.figma.com/file/geqIZi5mkhqDo2gb4dLLIH/Project1-Zelda-RPG?type=design&node-id=0%3A1&mode=design&t=LrtLseEgFMMQfqJ7-1
 - Expected challenges:
   - This has a lot of requirements...
 I may have to scale back MVP (see: prototype release in BuildPlan.md)
+  - A lot of moving pieces (literally and figuratively) need a scalable way to manage asset and element names/classes/ids
   - Styling is hard, and I want to do this right!

 ## Game Play